 These "smart mobility" solutions are suited to small geographical areas or short runs to and from specific destinations where parking is problematic.

-The EZ10 has a capacity of 14 customers and has been designed to cover short pre-defined routes.
-Larger vehicles are also available.
+The EZ10 has a capacity of 14 customers, although larger larger vehicles are also available.

 They use sensory technology to respond to environmental changes such as pedestrians, cyclists and other vehicles.